Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Experiments

-This experiment evaluates the impact of the partitioning strategies described in Section\,\ref{sec:implementations} on the \texttt{Pruned SLP} $\rightarrow$ \texttt{RLSLP} transformation.
-We compare deterministic, randomized, and mixed strategies on the Y4M4 and Y4M5 datasets using a block size of 50.
-For each strategy, we measure the runtime of RLSLP construction, peak RAM usage during this step, and the final output size.
-Results are shown in Table~\ref{tab:partitioning}.
+This experiment examines how different partitioning strategies (Section~\ref{sec:implementations}) affect the \texttt{Pruned SLP} $\rightarrow$ \texttt{RLSLP} transformation.
+We compare deterministic, randomized, and mixed strategies on the Y4M4 and Y4M5 datasets, using a block size of~50 in the Bentley--McIlroy step.
+For each strategy, we record the RLSLP construction time, peak RAM usage during construction, and the number of productions in the resulting recompression RLSLP.
+The results are summarized in Table~\ref{tab:partitioning}.